-A Harvard study found that 85% of professional success comes from people skills, and it should come as no surprise that it's impossible to have true success in all facets of life without building and sustaining outstanding relationships.
+A Harvard study found that 85 percent of professional success comes from people skills, and it should come as no surprise that it's impossible to have true success in all facets of life without building and sustaining outstanding relationships.

 Equally important is that people who build great relationships always look for the positive in the world and in others.
 They want the best for the people they know and celebrate their successes.
 Here are five ways to create genuine connections that matter.

 - Be happy when others succeed.
-The unhealthy competition we feel when we're young- for grades, sports, recognition, making the team or club, and for being accepted- can easily slide into adult life.
+The unhealthy competition we feel when we're young--for grades, sports, recognition, making the team or club, and being accepted--can easily slide into adult life.
 The habit of celebrating the success of others, instead of being jealous that their success is not your own, can be immediately felt by the people experiencing success.
 Ask a good friend, or just ask yourself: "Who do you think is truly happy for your success?"
 It's stunning how quickly an answer will come.
 You just know.
-The habit of great relationship builders is to embrace an abundance mentality and to be just as happy for the success of others as if it were your own!
+The habit of great relationship builders is to embrace an abundance mentality and to be just as happy for the success of others as you would for your own!

-What's your number one tip for building strong relationships?
+What's your No. 1 tip for building strong relationships?